-The course will enable the student to: Analyse microscopic chemistry in terms of atomic and molecular orbitals and intermolecular forces.Rationalise bulk properties and processes using thermodynamic considerations.
-Distinguish the ranges of the electromagnetic spectrum used for exciting different molecular various energy levels in spectroscopic techniques.
+The course enable the student to: Analyse microscopic chemistry in terms of atomic and molecular orbitals and intermolecular forces.Rationalise bulk properties and processes using thermodynamic considerations.
+Distinguish the ranges of the electromagnetic spectrum used for exciting different molecular various spectroscopic techniques.
 Rationalise periodic properties such as ionization potential, electronegativity, oxidation states and electronegativity.
 List major chemical reactions that are used in the synthesis of molecules.